 In 2017, Equifax reported two alarming incidents—one at its U.S. based operations, due to an Apache Struts vulnerability, and another one at their Argentine operations.
 Looking at the Equifax incidents, the concepts of defense in depth, layered controls, and managing risk to achieve the appropriate balance of confidentiality, integrity, and availability are all essential.
 You may have already learned that the CISO and CIO are both leaving Equifax.
-In this article, we’ll take a look at how the concepts from the Certified Information Systems Security Professional (CISSP) domain could’ve minimized the likelihood and impact of the Equifax incidents.
+In this article, we’ll take a look at how the concepts from the Certified Information Systems Security Professional (CISSP Training) domain could’ve minimized the likelihood and impact of the Equifax incidents.

 Current events such as the Equifax incidents bring to light the importance of the eight domains of the (ISC)2 Common Body of Knowledge (CBK).

 The concept of ‘defense in depth’ starts first with risk management, and ensuring that the organization has appropriate policies and standards in place.
 The U.S. based Equifax incident was tied to the Apache Struts vulnerability that was published in March 2017; policies could have stated how frequently vulnerability scans must be performed and subsequent follow-up.
 After a vulnerability is detected, a policy could state that systems must be patched within a defined timeframe, or that senior management would be required to assess the risk and make the decision whether to accept the exception to the policy.

 The risk assessment would invoke the Software Development Life Cycle policy and procedures, charting out the necessary upgrades.

 In their Argentine operations, a database left accessible with vendor default username and password should have been one of the first things that policies would dictate to be tested prior to being launched as a production website, or after a system change.